opencollective/documentation/contributing/development/testing-with-cypress.md

 This function is used to open an email in Cypress.
 If the command succeed, a page with the email is loaded and you'll be able to run all the usual cypress commands \(`cy.get`, `cy.contains`...\) to test it.

-* `fiterFunc` is a function used to filter the list of email.
+* `fiterFunc` is a function used to filter the list of emails.
 As soon as it returns `true`, command will start to open the email.
-For a complete list of the fields you can use to filter the email, see [https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md](https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md)
+For a complete list of the fields you can use to filter the emails, see [https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md](https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md)

 **Examples**